SAPNAME555/Swiggy-food-delivery-analytics-mysql-powerbi/README.md

 ![swiggy dashboard](images/swiggy_dashboard.png)

-✔Built an interactive dashboard in Microsoft Power BI for order and revenue analysis.
+📋Built an interactive dashboard in Microsoft Power BI for order and revenue analysis.

-✔Implemented data modeling using relationships between fact and dimension tables.
+📋Implemented data modeling using relationships between fact and dimension tables.

-✔Developed DAX measures for KPIs such as Total Orders, Revenue, Average Price, and Ratings.
+📋Developed DAX measures for KPIs such as Total Orders, Revenue, Average Price, and Ratings.

-✔Enabled interactive filtering using slicers and visuals.
+📋Enabled interactive filtering using slicers and visuals.

 📌 KEY INSIGHTS

-✔Analysis of 165K+ food delivery transactions enabled evaluation of customer ordering behavior, restaurant performance, and pricing patterns across multiple cities.
+💡Analysis of 165K+ food delivery transactions enabled evaluation of customer ordering behavior, restaurant performance, and pricing patterns across multiple cities.

-✔Mid-range priced meals (₹100–₹299) generate the highest order volume, indicating that affordability plays a major role in customer purchasing decisions.
+💡Mid-range priced meals (₹100–₹299) generate the highest order volume, indicating that affordability plays a major role in customer purchasing decisions.

-✔Food delivery demand is highly concentrated in major urban cities BENGALURU and MUMBAI, which contribute the largest share of both orders and revenue.
+💡Food delivery demand is highly concentrated in major urban cities BENGALURU and MUMBAI, which contribute the largest share of both orders and revenue.

-✔A small group of top-performing restaurants captures a significant portion of total orders, highlighting strong competition and the importance of ratings and pricing strategies like McDONALD'S and KFC.
+💡A small group of top-performing restaurants captures a significant portion of total orders, highlighting strong competition and the importance of ratings and pricing strategies like McDONALD'S and KFC.

-✔Certain cuisine categories consistently attract higher order volumes and maintain strong customer ratings, indicating clear consumer preferences.
+💡Certain cuisine categories consistently attract higher order volumes and maintain strong customer ratings, indicating clear consumer preferences.

-✔Dish-level analysis shows that a limited number of popular dishes drive repeat customer orders, suggesting the importance of optimized menu offerings.
+💡Dish-level analysis shows that a limited number of popular dishes drive repeat customer orders, suggesting the importance of optimized menu offerings.

-✔Customer ratings are predominantly above 4 stars, indicating generally high service quality across restaurants on the platform.
+💡Customer ratings are predominantly above 4 stars, indicating generally high service quality across restaurants on the platform.

 🎯 SKILLS DEMONSTRATED